beng-extrahop/extrahop-nodejs/README.md

 ### Config

-Module accepts the following structure, either whole or in part from either file or variable.
+Module accepts the following structure, either whole or in part
-The examples section below demonstrates both inline and file-based methods.

 ```json
 [
   {